Enable Xbox Full Screen Experience on ANY standard PC on Windows 11 25H2

 Windows 11 Xbox Full Screen enabled / Image: Mauro Huculak

-• To enable the Xbox Full Experience on any gaming PC, you have to be running Windows 11 25H2.
+• To enable the Xbox Full Screen Experience on any gaming PC, you have to be running Windows 11 25H2.

-• I have tested this method using 26200.6899, and the instructions work.
+• I have tested this method using builds 26200.8246 and 26200.8313, and the instructions work.

 The only caveat is that this mode is currently limited to handheld devices (such as the Xbox Ally X from Asus ROG), not standard computers.
 However, a workaround exists that tricks the operating system into recognizing it as a handheld gaming device, thereby enabling the feature on any computer, regardless of its hardware configuration.

-I had the screen resolution set to 1080p (1920 x 1080 pixels).
 This device has only 8GB of memory and doesn’t have a dedicated graphics card, relying instead on the virtualized GPU provided by VMware’s drivers.

 In this guide, I’ll outline the steps to enable the Xbox experience on any computer running Windows 11 25H2.